EENI Global Business School

 8. Access to the Swazi Market

-The purposes of the subject “Foreign Trade and Business in the Kingdom of Eswatini” are the following:
+The purposes of the subject “Foreign Trade, Logistics and Business in the Kingdom of Eswatini” are the following:

-1. To analyze the Liswati (Swazi) Economy and Foreign Trade
+1. To analyze the Liswati (Swazi) Economy, Logistics and Foreign Trade

-2. To know the trade opportunities in the Kingdom of Eswatini
+2. To identify business opportunities in the Kingdom of Eswatini

-3. To explore the Swazi trade relations with the country of the student
+3. To explore the Swazi trade relations with the student's country

 4. To know the Swazi Trade Agreements